 Convent of the Sacred Heart is New York City's oldest independent school for girls.
 As an independent, Catholic school, educating students in Pre-K through 12, we are part of an international network of 160 schools.
 We are committed to a set of principles shared by all Sacred Heart Schools.
 Known as the "Goals and Criteria," these principles articulate the core components of a Sacred Heart education and charge our community with a unified educational mission.

-At the heart of our philosophy is the belief that each child possesses unique gifts our job is to unearth those gifts, nurture them, and empower each child of the Sacred Heart to share those gifts with the global community.
+At the heart of our philosophy is the belief that each child possesses unique gifts.
+Our job is to unearth those gifts, nurture them, and empower each child of the Sacred Heart to share those gifts with the global community.
 Convent of the Sacred Heart is committed to building a community that is anti-racist, anti-bias, fair, inclusive, and welcoming to everyone and seeks candidates who connect to our Mission and Goals.

-Experience working with elementary school children
+Experience working with children, ideally elementary school age

 Solid understanding of child development, including cognitive, social, and emotional development

 Knowledge of, appreciation for, and demonstrated commitment to anti-racist, anti-bias education, multicultural teaching, and culturally responsive pedagogy

 Effective and professional oral communication skills in meetings, on the phone, and on Zoom